On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Introduction 2024-02-19

-\section{Introduction}
+\section{Introduction \LastReview{2024-02-19}}

-Random constraint satisfaction problems (CSPs) have been a subject of intense study in combinatorics, computer science and statistical physics.
-In combinatorics the study of random CSPs goes back to the seminal work of Erd\H os and R\'enyi \cite{ErdosRenyi} which was asking what is the $q$-colourability threshold in the random graph.
-In computer science the study of random CSPs is motivated by a wealth of applications, i.e., they are used as algorithmic benchmarks for computationally hard problems such as the graph colouring, or the $k$-SAT, they are studied as models for statistical inference, they are also used as gadgets for cryptographic constructions, or reductions in complexity theory \cite{DKMZ,Feige,WillSantos,AndJACM,OneWayFunctions}.
+Random constraint satisfaction problems (r-CSPs) have been the subject of intense study in combinatorics, computer science and statistical physics.
+In computer science the study of random CSPs is motivated by a wealth of applications, e.g., they are used as algorithmic benchmarks for hard problems such as the graph colouring, or the $k$-SAT, they are studied as models for statistical inference, they are also used as gadgets for cryptographic constructions, or reductions in complexity theory, e.g., see \cite{AchNature,AndJACM,WillSantos,Feige,OneWayFunctions}.

-Physicists, independently, have been studying random CSPs as models of {\em disordered systems} developing the ingenious, however, mathematically non rigorous {\em Cavity Method} \cite{MPZ02}.
-Ideas from the Cavity method have blended the study of CSP in computer science and have yield some beautiful results (e.g., \cite{DSS15,CKPZ,GMU,AchCoOg}).
-In physicists' predictions central role plays the notion of the Gibbs distribution \cite{PNAS}.
-They make impressive predictions relating phase-transitions of Gibbs distributions with the efficiency of the corresponding sampling algorithms.
-Establishing these connections is a very challenging task and, despite recent advances, the central questions remain open.
+Physicists, independently, have been studying random CSPs as models of {\em disordered systems} using the so-called {\em Cavity Method} (e.g. see \cite{MPZ02,PNAS}).
+The Cavity method originates from the groundbreaking ideas in physics which got Giorgio Parisi the Nobel Prize in Physics in 2021.
+With its deep intuition and very impressive predictions, alas lacking mathematical rigour, the Cavity Method attracted the interest of computer scientists and mathematicians.
+In the last two decades, or so, ideas from the Cavity method have blended the study of random CSPs in computer science and have yielded some beautiful results and breakthroughs in the area e.g., \cite{AchCoOg,CKPZ,DSS15,ChromNum,GMU}.

+A fundamental notion in physicists’ considerations is that of the Gibbs distribution.
+The Cavity method makes predictions relating phase-transitions of Gibbs distributions with the efficiency of the sampling algorithms.
+Establishing rigorously these connections is a very challenging task and, despite the recent advances, many of the central questions remain open.
+In this paper, we introduce a novel approach to the sampling problem that exploits {\em intuition} from the Cavity method, as well as {\em mathematical tools} and ideas that were developed for the study of random CSPs in conjunction with the Cavity method.
+Our approach yields a sampling algorithm with notable performance with respect to the allowed regions of the parameters of the problem.